-Our full time Learning Mentor provides support and guidance to children who are experiencing difficulties in learning due to social, emotional or behavioural problems or other issues outside of school.
-Our Learning Mentor help pupils overcome behavioural, social or emotional problems that are affecting their learning, through a play-based approach.
-This sometimes is as a one off session or for a longer period of time.
+Our full time Learning Mentors Mr Davey and Ms Duffy provide support and guidance to children who are experiencing difficulties in learning due to social, emotional or behavioural problems or other issues outside of school.
+Learning Mentor support can help pupils overcome behavioural, social or emotional problems that are affecting their learning, through a play-based approach.
+This is sometimes as a one-off session or can for a longer period of time.

 Citizens Advice Bureau

 Citizens Advice Peterborough offers support and information in relation to things such as housing, financial support (including information on universal credit and a benefits calculator), employment advice, issues that may arise following a change in family circumstance, and more.

 To find more information, click the link below: